2nistechworld/yoc/README.md

 # YOC: Your Own Cloud
 <img src="/images/install.gif" width="500px">

+## Updates
+2023-08-06:
+- Add more informations into the README (thanks u/redoubledit)
+- Add .uninstall.sh script to delete YOC
+- Modify the beahavior when the script install.sh is launched on an already existing installation of YOC
+- Modify the yoc cli tool to be able to start / stop services using several containers
+    - **yoc stop seafile** will stop the three containers running Seafile.

 ## Description
 This installation Wizard will install the followings services depending of your choices using docker and docker compose
 - [Traefik](https://traefik.io/traefik): Reverse proxy manager, to make sure, you are not exposing your server to the public.